stevegt/git-devops/README.md

 control is limited to a few hook entry points.
 It does support some of the algorithms needed for convergence and congruence (merging and branching), but only for file content.
-There are other nits -- like most VCSs, git assumes it owns the entire workspace, and doesn't play so well when its workspace is the entire root filesystem tree.
+There are other nits -- like most VCSs, git's frontend assumes it owns the entire workspace, and doesn't play so well when its workspace is the entire root filesystem tree.
 It doesn't manage permissions, special files, and so on.

-At its core, however, git is a nice, lightweight, distributed, content-addressable nosql database, with native type support for blobs, lists, and trees.
+However, git's backend plumbing is a lightweight, distributed, content-addressable nosql database, with native type support for blobs and trees (nested lists, actually).
 The API for this backend is published, stable, and multilingual.
-The git plumbing is vastly underutilized by existing DevOps tools -- this makes sense, because most of these tools were created prior to the mainstream acceptance of git.
+The git plumbing is vastly underutilized by existing DevOps tools -- most of these tools were created prior to the mainstream acceptance of git.

 Let's build on that.